caraml-dev/turing/docs/README.md

 ## What is Turing?

 Turing is a fast, scalable and extensible system that can be used to design, deploy and evaluate ML experiments in production.
 It takes care of the core Engineering aspects of experimentation such as traffic routing, outcome logging, system monitoring, etc. and is designed to work with pluggable Experiment Engines, pre and post processors.
-It is backed by existing systems like Merlin for model endpoints and Litmus / XP (WIP) for experiment configuration.
+It is backed by existing systems like [Merlin](https://github.com/gojek/merlin) for model endpoints.

 ## Concepts
-**Project**: Holds all MLP resources that belong to a specific team such as service accounts, Merlin models, etc.
+**Project**: Holds all [MLP](https://github.com/gojek/mlp) resources that belong to a specific team such as service accounts, Merlin models, etc.

 **Router**: The router is the nucleus of the Turing system.
 It is responsible for coordinating the traffic routing to multiple model endpoints, invoking the pre and post processors, incorporating the response from the Experiment engine and logging of these responses.